-During this fellowship, you receive exposure to state-of-the-art diagnostic and treatment techniques in the field of eye plastic and orbital surgery.
-You obtain the foundation of clinical and surgical skills that permits you to both assimilate new diagnostic methods and surgical techniques, and to participate in the process of innovation in patient care.
+During the Oculoplastic and Orbital Surgery Fellowship, you receive exposure to state-of-the-art diagnostic and treatment techniques in the field of eye plastic and orbital surgery.
+You obtain the foundation of clinical and surgical skills that permits you to assimilate new diagnostic methods and surgical techniques, as well as participate in the process of innovation in patient care.

 Your training is delivered in a highly collegial environment by a team of medical specialists, who are supported by an excellent administrative, secretarial and technical staff.
 A unified electronic medical record is available at all clinical and hospital locations.